panosdim/MovieTag-.NET/README.md

 ## Libraries Used
 * [TagLib#](https://github.com/mono/taglib-sharp) used for editing metadata of movie files.
-* [themoviedbapi](https://github.com/holgerbrandl/themoviedbapi) used to access the TMDb API.
 * [TMDbLib](https://github.com/LordMike/TMDbLib) used for interaction with TMDb API.